TheCodecOfficial/Blog/AgES/index.md

 With version 4, Blender came with a brand new set of color management options.
 Most notably, the AgX view transform was added as the default view transform.
 AgX is a tonemapper that compresses the high range of colors into a limited dynamic range for displaying them on a screen.
 It handles over-exposed areas much better than former approaches by producing similar responses to high intensities as real cameras.

 I've been working on a simple raytracer recently.
 To get a nice cinematic look I thought I could implement AgX into my own pipeline.
 Looking into Blender's code I saw that it was implemented via a LUT, a look up table containing precomputed color values.
 This kind of bugged me as I couldn't figure out how to transform the raw rgb values from the raytracer to use in the LUT.
 Also, there must be some direct way to compute it, as all the values in the LUT had to have been computed somehow.
 After hours of research trying to figure out AgX's implementation I came up empty handed so I ultimately decided to create my own approximation for AgX.

+The main goal was to create a tonemapper that is similar to AgX and looks nice, everything else comes after that.
+So I didn't care about exact accuracy to the real AgX operator as long as it looked good and generally couldn't be discerned from the real one.
+Same with performance.

 #### Tone Mapping